nayanparakh/Defender-Query-/README.md

 This repo is private request you to don't change any File. kindly commit below for any changes.

 Follow Me:
-.Follow us on Youtube: ☁️-CloudX- ☁️ Let's do better things together 😉 https://lnkd.in/eXZYq4A
+Youtube: ☁️-CloudX- ☁️ Let's do better things together 😉 https://lnkd.in/eXZYq4A

 GITHUB:https://lnkd.in/eiCPUex